Skip to content

 Demand-evidence tiering.
 Rank the evidence: a request is weaker than a willingness-to-pay signal, which is weaker than measured usage of a fake-door or prototype.
 Decide on the strongest tier you have, not the loudest.

 Reversible-test-first.
-Before the full build, ship the cheapest probe that resolves the core uncertainty — a fake door, a concierge version, a prototype in front of five users.
+Before the full build, ship the cheapest probe that resolves the core uncertainty — a fake door, a fast pilot, or a prototype in front of five users.

 Decision criteria